A diffusion model for light scattering in ejecta: Potential and limitation of the diffusion model

 This section is dedicated to comparing the results obtained by a numerical resolution of the RTE and the solution of the diffusive model.
 The main idea is to start with a simple situation in which the physical parameters are chosen such that the solution of the diffusion approximation is expected to match the full numerical solution of the RTE.
 Then, one by one, we will increase the complexity by adding different ejecta characteristics to reach a situation corresponding to a real ejecta.
 This process will allow us to check step by step the validity of the diffusion model.

 In the following, the numerical resolution of the RTE is performed using a Monte Carlo scheme, as presented in Ref.~\onlinecite{don_jayamanne_characterization_2024}.
 Note that this scheme can be adapted to either compute the specific intensity in the $\tau$-domain [\ie, $I(\bm{r},\bm{u},\tau)$] or in the $\omega$-domain [\ie, $I(\bm{r},\bm{u},\omega)$] directly without requiring a Fourier transform which is more computationally efficient.
+The diffusion model given by Eq.~(\ref{diffusion_equation_correlation_slab}) together with the boundary conditions given by Eqs.(\ref{boundary_right}) and~(\ref{fs}) is solved using a ﬁnite-difference scheme.
+Once the diffuse energy density $u_d(z,\tau)$ has been computed, the ﬂux collected by the probe, the spectrogram and other derived quantities can be obtained directly.
+As an order of magnitude, the computation of a spectrogram using the Monte Carlo scheme requires about \num{1e8} photons and takes about \SI{8}{h} on a computing cluster using 24 48-core Intel Xeon Gold 5220R, each clocked at \SI{2.2}{GHz}, while the solution of the diffusion equation takes only \SI{1}{h} on a regular laptop using a 4-core Intel Core i7-8665U CPU clocked at \SI{1.90}{GHz}.
+This clearly illustrates the interest of using a diffusion model whenever it is relevant.